1885 - 1916

 By the time of the 1901 Census the family were living at 57 Craven Street, Coventry.
 Both parents were present, Frederick's father, Thomas, was now 37 years of age and was born in Coventry, whilst his mother, Hannah, was 35 and also born in Coventry as were their four children - Arthur W. aged 10, Ethel aged 8, Eva aged 5 and Frederick C. aged 3 years.
 1898).

-Frederick’s father, Thomas, died in 1908 and the following year his wife remarried to Samuel Green, born in 1863 in Coventry.
-Samuel already had at least one child from a previous marriage.
+Frederick’s father, Thomas, died, aged 38, in 1902 and his wife remarried to Samuel Green in 1909, in Coventry.
+Samuel was born in 1863 in Coventry.
+Samuel already had at least one child from a previous marriage., and on the 1901 Census was living with his wife, Mary, and three sons at 17 Sutcliffe Street, Liverpool.

 The 1911 Census finds Hannah and Samuel Green are living at 41 Malvern Road, off Sheil Road, Liverpool.
 They advise that they have been married for one year.
-Samuel is employed as a sanitary inspector with Liverpool Corporation.
+Samuel, aged 48, is employed as a sanitary inspector with Liverpool Corporation.
+His mother, Hannah, is aged 45.
 Also present in the household are; Samuel’s son Arthur Green a 15 year old office boy with a cotton broker, Hannah’s daughter, Eva Yardley a 15 year old apprentice in a gold pen marking company and Frederick Charles Yardley aged 13 and a schoolboy.

-On 07th November 1914, Frederick attested at Liverpool joining the 20th Battalion as Private 22298.
+On the 07th November 1914, Frederick attested at Liverpool joining the 20th Battalion as Private 22298.
 He gave his age as 19 years and 155 days (he was in truth just 16 years of age) and his occupation as clerk.
-He was five feet six inches tall, weighed 116lbs, of fresh complexion, had grey eyes, light brown hair and gave his religion as Church of England.
+He was described as being five feet six inches tall, weighed 116lbs, with a 35" chest, was. of fresh complexion, had grey eyes, light brown hair.
+He stated his religion as Church of England.
 He gave his next of kin as his stepfather, Samuel Green, 41 Malvern Road, Liverpool, the name of his brother, Arthur Wallace Yardley was later added, probably after Samuel's death.

 Formed in November 1914 the 20th Battalion were originally billeted at Tournament Hall, Knotty Ash before on 29th January 1915 they moved to the hutted accommodation purposely built at Lord Derby’s estate at Knowsley Hall.
 On 30th April 1915 the 20th Battalion alongside the other three Pals battalions left Liverpool via Prescot Station for further training at Belton Park, Grantham.
 They remained here until September 1915 when they reached Larkhill Camp on Salisbury Plain.
 He arrived in France on 7th November 1915.